Different kinds of financial advice to suit different needs

 Hybrid advice

 Hybrid advice usually combines automated digital tools with oversight by a financial adviser.
 Hence the term ‘hybrid’ as it’s mixing two different types of activity – human and digital.
-As there is an added 'human' element this service is typically more expensive than robo advice.
 With this type of advice, it’s likely that you’d be asked to begin by filling in a questionnaire online detailing your needs, how much risk you’re willing to take and your personal investment goals.
 This information will then be reviewed by a financial adviser who’ll make recommendations based on your answers.

 Hybrid advice is often used for investors with more complicated needs like planning for their retirement, receiving advice on their pensions, or creating investment portfolios.